 Amazon CodeGuru improves software development by using machine learning to provide automated code reviews and helps organizations find their most expensive lines of code

 Amazon CodeGuru is a new machine learning service that automates code reviews and finds an application’s most expensive lines of code.
 There are two components of Amazon CodeGuru – code reviews and application profiling.
 For code reviews, developers commit their code as usual (support for GitHub and CodeCommit exist today, with more repositories coming over time) and add Amazon CodeGuru as one of the code reviewers, with no other changes to the normal process or software to install.
-Amazon CodeGuru receives a pull request and automatically starts evaluating the code using pre-trained models that have been trained on several decades of code reviews at
+Amazon CodeGuru receives a pull request and automatically starts evaluating the code using pre-trained models that have been trained on several decades of code reviews at Amazon and the top ten thousand open-source projects on GitHub.
+Amazon CodeGuru will review the code changes for quality, and it if discovers an issue, it will add a human-readable comment to the pull request that identifies the line of code, specific issue, and recommended remediation, including example code and links to relevant documentation.

 Amazon CodeGuru also contains a machine-learning powered application profiler that helps customers find their most expensive lines of code.
 To get started, customer install a small, low-profile agent in their application, so Amazon CodeGuru can observe the application run time and profile the application code every five minutes.
 This code profile includes details on the latency and CPU utilization, linking directly back to specific lines of code.
 Amazon CodeGuru can help operators find the most expensive line of code in an application, and it produces a flame graph that helps visually identify other lines of code that are creating performance bottlenecks.
 Amazon’s internal teams have used Amazon CodeGuru to profile code on more than 80,000 applications over the years.
 From 2017 to 2018, the extensive use of an internal version of Amazon CodeGuru helped the Amazon Prime Day team at Amazon’s consumer business increase its application efficiency, with a 325% increase in CPU utilization, a reduction in the number of instances needed to manage Prime Day, and 39% lower costs overall.
 To learn more about Amazon CodeGuru, visit http://aws.amazon.com/codeguru.